veydantkatyal/content-planner-crew-ai/README.md

-# AI Content Planner with CrewAI and Streamlit
+# AI Content Planner with CrewAI

 ## Overview
 This project is a simple AI-powered content planning tool that leverages **CrewAI** to generate blog outlines based on user input.
 The web application is built using **Streamlit**, making it easy to interact with the AI agent through a user-friendly interface.